You are visiting the public pages on our employee web. Please log in to access content that is only for employees.

 There may be differences in which institutions that can apply for funding or the forms that should be used depending on the institution.

-• Meetings for idea generation and project planning with actors ahead of a joint application for external funding.
+• Meetings for idea generation and project planning ahead of joint applications for external funding.

 Who can apply?